nodeshake/NLP-POSPair-Refined/README.md

 Words are categorized into several types of part-of-speech based on use and functions.
 This model also clearly defines how words of specific part-of-speech are interrelated providing some meaningful relation.
 The one-sided relations between the part-of-speech are properly represented through word pairs which are generated in context of the whole text.

 ## GETTING STARTED:
-This section provides information on prere
+This section provides information on prerequisites, installation, and various functions of POSPair.

+### P